anlutro/phint/README.md

 ![Latest Unstable Version](https://poser.pugx.org/anlutro/phint/v/unstable.svg)
 ![License](https://poser.pugx.org/anlutro/phint/license.svg)

 Phint is a static code analysis tool for PHP.
 Very much a work in progress.
+Currently checks for:

+- Undefined variables
+- Properties/methods being called on `$this` exist
+- Classes being instantiated and checked against with `instanceof` actually exist
+- Functions being call actually exist

+Features on the roadmap:

+- Validate property/method calls on non-`$this` objects
+- Verify that arguments with the right types are passed to function/method calls

+More features to come.

 ## Installation and usage